 Also, they couldn’t get to them on their own.
 Every time they wanted a sticker or a pencil we had to come to us for help and it was just a lot of maintenance.
 We were trying for a long time to figure out a solution and finally found one!
 Here’s how we organize (and hide) all of our kids’ art supplies.

 How We Organize (and Hide) All of Our Kids’ Art Supplies

 There was this wacky little cabinet space on the back side of our breakfast bar that we had also been wondering how to maximize.
 The cabinets are plenty large in height and width, but they’re only about 5 inches deep.
 They’re also at floor level.
 So they turned out to be a perfect little hiding spot for art supply central.

 Now, before we continue, a disclaimer.
 This type of organization probably isn’t for you if your kiddos are the type to get a little mischievous with a crayon or a pen.
 If you think that they’re too young or not ready to have access to their own art supplies, just keep that in mind.

-So!
-We set it all up with one area for coloring books, stickers, paper, and notebooks, and another area for all of the pens, pencils, glue, stamps, and so on.
+We set it all up with one area for coloring books, stickers, paper, and notebooks.
+Then we made another area for all of the pens, pencils, glue, stamps, and so on.
 For the paper items, we got a few of these triple file holders.
 Depending on your space, make sure you find some that are the right depth.

 Each bin got filled with a different art supply.
 So the kids can just grab one of the containers and go, depending on if they want to do crayons or pens or temporary tattoos or whatever.
 Then once they’re done they can stick the container back on the velcro strip and shut the door.